Lay vs Lie - English Grammar - Teaching Tips

 Similarly when teaching Stress, there are 5 techniques, these are:

 2. By Gesture ?
-Clapping, clicking, tapping, etc.
+Clapping, clicking, tapping, et.

 4. The Board ?
 Underlining Stress points

 1. Peer Dictation ?
-One student says words while the other writes them down as it sounds.
+One student says words while the other writes them down as it sound.

 2. Your Own Mouth ?
-Over-emphasising your mouth movements so students can see every movement you?re making with your mouth.
-This is when they can start trying to copy you.
+Over-emphasising your mouth movements so students can see every movement you?re making with your mout.

 3. Visuals ?
 Using pictures to show how to make a sound (examples on page 20 and 21 of materials)

 1. Whole Lesson ?
-You can teach pronunciation for the entire lesson, if necessary.
+You can teach pronunciation for the entire lesson, if necessar.

 2. Lesson Slots ?
-Certain points of the lesson for a certain time.
+Certain points of the lesson for a certain tim.

 3. As and When Required ?
-Whenever 1 or more students noticeably have trouble with pronunciations of some words.
+Whenever 1 or more students noticeably have trouble with pronunciations of some word.